Employee Schedule Templates and Instructions (Free Download)

 Here are some example schedules you can use when creating your own template schedule for your team, including a weekly hourly employee schedule, a weekly employee schedule that auto-calculates total hours and a weekly employee schedule by shift:

-To edit our customizable templates in Excel or Google Sheets, go to File > Open > Upload > and select the correct file from your device.
+To upload the templates into Google Docs, go to File > Open > and select the correct downloaded file.

-How to choose the right employee schedule template for your business
+How to choose the right schedule template for your business

 To choose the right employee schedule template, you’ll want to determine which will best meet your employees' and company’s needs.
 Then, decide if you should schedule short-term (one week at a time) or long-term (a month at a time).
 Ask your employees if they’d like to see a tally of their total hours for the week, or their pay calculated on the schedule.